YipengHu/MPHY0030/docs/dev_env_python.md

 ## Virtual environment
 For tutorials and coursework, external libraries and packages will be useful.
 There are numerous ways to manage your development environment.
-This module supports the use of Miniconda or its superset Anaconda.
+This module supports the use of Miniconda or its superset Anaconda (terminal only).
+For WSL user, install miniconda in WSL first.
 - [Install Miniconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).